mpizzaca/twtr-assessment/README.md

 ## Try It

 Initiate two separate websocket connections.
+URL: `ws://localhost:3000`

+Note: [WebSocket King Client](https://chrome.google.com/webstore/detail/websocket-king-client/cbcbkhdmedgianpaifchdaddpnmgnknn?hl=en) is a conveient chrome extension to connect to and test the websocket chat.

 Authenticate 'tom' in websocket connection 1 by sending: